dojo/framework/docs/en/creating-widgets/basic-usage.md

 ## Rendering to the DOM

--   Connecting a widget hierarchy to its concrete representation within a webpage
+-   Using the framework's `renderer` to mount a widget hierarchy into the DOM
 -   Optionally allowing [more control](./supplemental.md#mountoptions-properties) over where Dojo applications appear in a page, for progressive adoption of smaller subcomponents or even to support multiple applications/frameworks within a single page

 > src/main.tsx